Coronavirus Employees' Help

 The Costa del Sol's been a leading package holiday destination for more than 50 years, so there's plenty of choice.
 But while the rule of thumb is that packages are cheaper than DIY hols if heading to an established resort, you need to book at the right time.

 Generally this means booking early (as much as nine months in advance) or leaving it late (no more than eight to 10 weeks before departure).
-Do this and the savings can be big – for example, when we checked in July we found a one-week self-catering break for a family of four to Benalmadena in April 2017 for just under £600 (including flights, a four-star hotel, transfers and one hold bag).
+Do this and the savings can be big – for example, when we checked in July last year we found a one-week self-catering break for a family of four to Benalmadena in April this year for just under £600 (including flights, a four-star hotel, transfers and one hold bag).

 Other package holiday tips include: